 Registering for things like dishes and household items used to be a way for a married couple to furnish their new home, but with many couples cohabitating prior to marriage, modern-day registries include a wide variety of items, with some even requesting donations to help pay for the couple's honeymoon trip.

 The couple chooses the wedding gifts they want and then their friends and family can access their list either in-store or online.
 The wedding registry gift list is typically updated whenever an item from the list is purchased, showing what is still available for guests to purchase.

-Occasionally couples feel guilty or greedy for making a list of their must-have items and may choose not to create a registry, but it's actually more of a courtesy for your guests rather than a list of demands.
+Occasionally couples feel guilty or greedy for making a list of their must-have items and may choose not to create a registry.
+But a registry is really more of a courtesy for wedding guests rather than a list of demands.
 A wedding registry is a convenient tool for guests to use to give the couple a gift that they know the couple actually wants and will use, instead of having to take a wild guess and risk purchasing something that the couple doesn't like.

 Items on a Registry